succulent/android_device_bn_acclaim/README.md

 -       set status Active
 -       apply patch
 - Copy recovery.img from the out from out/target/product/acclaim/ onto the root of your sdcard
-- Rename recovery.img to boot.img
+- Rename recovery.img to boot.img or use contents here, https://github.com/succulent/acclaim_recovery_sdcard
 - Copy contents (flashing_boot.img, MLO, and u-boot.bin) onto the root of your sdcard
 - Copy update-cm-7.2.0-RC1-acclaim-UNOFFICIAL-signed.zip onto the root of your sdcard
 - Power off device (Nook Tablet)